doodymartin/jjProj/README.md

 By default all files with a **.data** extension in the input directory will be considered data input files for processing.

-A seperate thread will be used to process each input file.
+A separate thread will be created and used to process each input file.
 The application will terminate once all processing threads are complete.
+Each input file will produce an output file and the output files are placed into the output directory.
-The output files in the output directory can be taken for inspection.
-When the application is run there will be some usefull outputs to the user console to allow the user to see what that application is doing.
+When the application is run there will be some usefull **INFO** outputs to the user console to allow the user to see what that application is doing.

 ----------------------
 Command Line Arguments